Agent Zero — from zero to SAGE

 web_searchstandardDuckDuckGo search with title, URL, and snippet extraction

-web_fetchelevatedFetch and extract text from a URL
+web_fetchstandardFetch and extract text from a URL (up to 4000 chars)

 read_filestandardRead files sandboxed to the instance directory